-After enduring the pain of osteoarthritis and making the difficult decision to undergo knee replacement surgery, some people worry that post-surgery rehabilitation will be yet one more grueling challenge.
-Now a new focus on “prehab” is helping some patients prepare physically and mentally for the road ahead.
+After enduring the pain of osteoarthritis and making the decision to undergo knee replacement surgery, some people worry that post-surgery rehabilitation will be yet one more challenge.
+A new focus on “prehab” is helping some patients prepare physically and mentally for the road ahead.

-At Brigham and Women’s Hospital, orthopaedic surgeons and physical therapists collaborated to create a program of brief, daily exercises leading up to the surgery.
+At Brigham and Women’s Hospital, orthopaedic surgeons and physical therapists collaborated to create a program of brief, daily exercises leading up to surgery.
 By strengthening muscles in advance of surgery, patients get a head start on the rehabilitation that occurs afterward.
-The exercises are delivered through an app, which patients can access before their surgery.
+Patients can access the exercises on an app that they begin using before surgery.

 “Some patients are active.
 Others are severely deconditioned.
-It would be difficult for them all to have one exercise plan,” says Fitz.
+It would be difficult for them all to have one exercise plan,” Fitz said.
 He and Jean Flanagan Jay, PT, DPT, director of rehabilitation services, developed an exercise program through an app (with the company Force Therapeutics) that patients use through a desktop computer, tablet or phone.

 At the time of surgery, patients say to us, ‘I could never believe that exercise could make such a big difference.’

 All patients who are planning arthroplasty begin prehab roughly 10 weeks before surgery.
 During an initial patient visit with the surgeon, a physical therapist assesses balance, strength, range of motion and functional level.
 Then a patient receives an exercise plan customized to his or her needs and fitness level.
 It is all available on the app, which enables patients to monitor their progress and communicate with their doctor.
 If a patient reports a high pain level, the doctor is alerted.
 Each patient’s progress is followed remotely.
 If a patient is struggling, the exercise regimen is adjusted.